 Both Congressional and Executive Branch Fellowships provide exciting opportunities for researchers to come to Washington, DC and use developmental science outside of the academic setting to inform public policy.
 Open to doctoral scientists from any discipline relevant to child development; both early and mid-career professionals are encouraged to apply.
 Goals: (1) to contribute to the effective use of scientific knowledge about child development in the formation of public policy ; (2) to educate the scientific community about the development of public policy; and (3) to establish a more effective liaison between developmental scientists and the Federal policy-making mechanisms.

 White House Office of Science and Technology Policy (OSTP) Internship Program: Apply for one of three terms (Fall, Spring, or Summer), each term lasting no more than 90 days.
 These positions are without compensation but students may be eligible to receive academic credit from their respective college or university.
 Visit the How to Apply and Frequently Asked Questions pages for more information on program requirements, application timelines, and links to the online application form.
 Policy internships are open to interested students from all majors and programs, including law school programs.

-Scientific societies, international organizations, charities, lobby groups, government bodies, think tanks and non-governmental organizations all need specialists working on science policy.
+Professional societies, international organizations, charities, lobby groups, government bodies, think tanks and non-governmental organizations all need specialists working on policy.